-\subsection{Attacker model}
+\subsection{Attacker Model}

 Similar to \cite{garg2021sampling}, in this paper, we consider attacks on the control input of the system.
-In particular, we consider an attack where a subset of the components of the control input is compromised.
+In particular, we consider an attack in which a subset of the components of the control input is compromised.
 Under such an attack, the system input takes the form: